De'Aaron Fox NBA Playoffs Player Props: Kings vs. Warriors

 De'Aaron Fox Insights vs. the Warriors

-- He's put up 5.0 threes per game, or 12.0% of his team's shots from beyond the arc this season.
+- He's attempted 5.0 threes per game, or 12.0% of his team's shots from beyond the arc this season.

-- Fox's Kings average 103.2 possessions per game, ninth-highest among NBA teams, while the Warriors are one of the league's fastest, ranking fourth with 104.8 possessions per contest.
+- Fox's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.

-- Defensively, the Warriors are 21st in the league, giving up 117.1 points per contest.
+- Allowing 117.1 points per contest, the Warriors are the 21st-ranked team in the NBA on defense.

-- The Warriors allow 43.3 rebounds per game, ranking 15th in the league.
+- Giving up 43.3 rebounds per contest, the Warriors are the 15th-ranked team in the league.

-- Allowing 25.7 assists per game, the Warriors are the 15th-ranked squad in the NBA.
+- In terms of assists, the Warriors are ranked 15th in the NBA, allowing 25.7 per game.

-- The Warriors give up 12.9 made 3-pointers per game, 23rd-ranked in the league.
+- The Warriors are the 23rd-ranked squad in the league at allowing threes, giving up 12.9 made 3-pointers per game.

 De'Aaron Fox vs. the Warriors